-If you’re an Amazon seller you’re probably familiar with Amazon Seller Central.
+If you're an Amazon seller you're probably familiar with Amazon Seller Central.
 Seller Central is the platform most sellers use if they want to sell on Amazon.
-But aside from Seller Central there one main other portal for sellers to sell through: Vendor Central.
-If you’re reading this article, you may have even just received an invite to join Vendor Central.
+But aside from Seller Central there is one main other portal for sellers to sell through: Vendor Central.
+If you're reading this article, you may have even just received an invite to join Vendor Central.
 So what exactly is Vendor Central, what are the pros and cons to it, and should you being using it for your business?

 In this article we'll take a look at the Vendor Central platform and also go over who should and should not be using these platforms.
 If you've received a Vendor Central invitation I highly recommend you to read this entire article as joining Vendor Central could affect your Amazon business very significantly.